vmware-tanzu-labs/educates-training-platform/docs/custom-resources/secret-copier.md

 The `uid` should be that set by Kubernetes in the `metadata` section of the namespace resource.

-Alternatively, you can restrict whether the secret should be copied to a specific instance of a namespace based on whether that resource is owner by another.
+Alternatively, you can restrict whether the secret should be copied to a specific instance of a namespace based on whether that resource is owned by another.
 This can be done by providing the details of the owner by setting `targetNamespaces.ownerSelector`.

 ```yaml
 apiVersion: secrets.educates.dev/v1beta1